metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 For maximum security you need much more than just good firewall, here is a minimum list:

-1. Using non Administrative Windows account for almost all use, if you already are Administrator then your system can no longer be trusted even if you're expert. (anyway, experts don't use Administrator accounts)
+1. Using non Administrative Windows account for almost all use, if you already are Administrator then your system can no longer be trusted even if you're expert.\
+Administrative account should be used only for administration.

 2. Installing and running only digitally signed software, and only those publishers you trust, if you really need to install warez and similar then it's already game over (uninstalling won't help).